City-of-Turku/parkkihubi/README.md

 * Django shell
 * Django migrations
 * Generate new Django migrations for all Django apps
-* React: Debug in Chrome (for the React dashboard)

 Happy hacking :)

 ## React Dashboard

 The project includes a React-based dashboard located in the `dashboard/` directory.
-The dashboard is built with Create React App and TypeScript.
+The dashboard is built with Vite and TypeScript.
+Check the README.md under the directory for further info.

-### Development Setup

-The development container includes Node.js and yarn for React development.
-The React dashboard uses a separate development Dockerfile (`Dockerfile.dev`) that includes Node.js support, while keeping the production Dockerfile lean.

-### Running the Dashboard

-You can start the React development server using VS Code tasks:

-* **npm: start** - Start the React development server (runs on port 3000)
-* **npm: build** - Build the React app for production
-* **npm: test** - Run React tests

-The React development server will be available at `http://localhost:3000` when running in the devcontainer.
-Port 3000 is automatically forwarded when the devcontainer starts.

 ### Debugging the Dashboard